danyspin97/danyspin97-site/content/blog/replacing-openssl-part-1-wolfssl.md

 ## A bit of background about OpenSSL

-OpenSSL is one of the most crucial library on a Unix system: it performs cryptographic functions and it provides _Transport Layer Security_ (_TLS_) and _Secure Sockets Layer_ (_SSL_) protocols to applications.
+OpenSSL is one of the most crucial libraries on a Unix system: it performs cryptographic functions and it provides _Transport Layer Security_ (_TLS_) and _Secure Sockets Layer_ (_SSL_) protocols to applications.

 According to the _Arch Linux_ [OpenSSL package], **355** packages, out of the